Ni no Kuni: Development

 Level-5 collaborated with Studio Ghibli to produce the game's animated sequences, and the game features graphics and visuals replicating the traditional animation style of Studio Ghibli films.
 The collaboration began when musician Naoya Fujimaki, who had previously worked with both companies, introduced Level-5 president Akihiro Hino to Studio Ghibli president Toshio Suzuki.
 At the time, Studio Ghibli had completed work on Ponyo (2008), and the animation team had no ongoing projects, which influenced Suzuki's decision to collaborate with Level-5.
 Another influencing factor of the collaboration was witnessing Hino's passion for the project.
 Studio Ghibli approached the production process in the same way that they would create an animated film.
 Work on the animation began in July 2008, and took much longer than the predicted three months.

 Studio Ghibli's Yoshiyuki Momose served as the director of animation, drawing character designs and storyboards.
 Hino wished Dominion of the Dark Djinn and Wrath of the White Witch to have a heartwarming feel; the artwork and character movements was greatly inspired by Studio Ghibli's work, particularly due to their attention to detail, as well as their talent in creating storyboards and utilizing camera control.
 The development team constantly watched Studio Ghibli's films during development.
 The team wanted the theme of the game to resonate with children; they initially considered the idea of expressing adventure and dreams.
 They later explored the concept of a child's greatest influence, their mother, and the possibility of losing them.
 The game's main playable character, Oliver, is a 13-year-old boy.
 The team decided to make him a child as they wished to showcase a coming of age story.
 They wanted children to empathize with Oliver's development, and adults to relive the excitement of their adolescence.

-For Dominion of the Dark Djinn, the development team found that the Nintendo DS was best suited to the game's development.
-Alongside the launch of Dominion of the Dark Djinn on December 9, 2010, Level-5 also launched the first chapter of Hotroit Stories for mobile devices through the Roid service.
-Wrath of the White Witch was developed for the PlayStation 3.
+Ni no Kuni: Hotroit Stories was teased at a press conference in June 2010 and the Tokyo Game Show in September before its formal reveal at the Level-5 Vision conference in October; the first and only chapter, titled "Oliver and Mark", was released alongside the launch of Dominion of the Dark Djinn on December 9, 2010.
+The developers found that the Nintendo DS was most suitable for Dominion of the Dark Djinn, while Wrath of the White Witch was developed for the PlayStation 3.
 The team planned to bring the game to the console from the beginning of development, but opted to work on the DS version of the game beforehand due to the larger number of DS users in Japan at the time.
 The team found they could render the game world with great detail, using the hardware to its full potential to present the animation, world and music.
 Hino felt that the PlayStation 3 version allowed the game's music to accompany the imagery, which was not possible on the DS version.